How to Restrict Content in WordPress (Complete Guide)

 Restricting access to your content in WordPress doesn’t have to be complicated or time-consuming.
 Whether you are a beginner or an advanced WordPress user, ProfilePress is all you need.
 It can not only help you restrict access to your content with granular controls, but it can also help you sell access to your content.

-You can use this plugin to sell subscriptions to your content, such as podcasts, music, and articles.
-You can also use it to sell access to your eBooks and online courses.
+You can also use ProfilePress to sell subscriptions to your content, such as podcasts, music, articles, eBooks, and online courses.
 It’s an all-in-one tool that is regularly updated.
-It receives new features almost every other month.
-It has all the features you’ll ever need.

 Create Paid Membership Websites in Minutes